lennartcl/gitl/README.md

     $ git out
     master
-    2a6261b Clarify
+    2a6261b Something directly committed to master :)

+    new-feature (in pull request)
+    aa01bb0 Commit something
+    bafeea0 Commit stuff

-    new-feature (not in upstream)
+    nother-new-feature (not in upstream)
     a8ffaa0 Add mysterious new feature

 Move the last commit into a separate feature branch and